-- a.
-Members participating in all phases of the 2023 Sergeant to Lieutenant Promotional Selection Process shall note that their scores from Phase I will be combined with their scores from Phase II of the Promotional Process in order to create a register of eligible candidates from which promotions may be made. - b.
-Candidates shall receive their final scores for the Sergeant to Lieutenant Promotional Selection Process in writing. - c.
-The register of eligible candidates for promotion to the rank of Lieutenant shall be published as a circular. - d.
-Members may request feedback on their Assessment Phase performance by emailing mpd.testing@dc.gov no later than two weeks after the register of eligibles has been published.
+- Members participating in all phases of the 2023 Officer to Sergeant Promotional Selection Process shall note that their scores from Phase I will be combined with their scores from Phase II of the Promotional Process in order to create a register of eligible candidates from which promotions may be made. - b.
+Candidates shall receive their final scores for the Officer to Sergeant Promotional Selection Process in writing. - The register of eligible candidates for promotion to the rank of Sergeant shall be published as a circular. - Members may request feedback on their Assessment Phase performance by emailing mpd.testing@dc.gov no later than two weeks after the register of eligibles has been published.

-VII.
-REFERENCE MATERIALS
+REFERENCE MATERIALS VII.

-- A. All phases of the 2023 Sergeant to Lieutenant Promotional Selection Process shall be comprised of items generated from the materials provided below as well as in Attachment A. - B. All MPD Directives are available using the MPDC Inside page via Directives Online. - C. As an alternative, members may access non-law enforcement sensitive directives using MPD's public website: https://mpdc.dc.gov/page/directivespublic-release - D. The reference materials identified in Attachment A and the D.C.
-Code identified herein are available via the Box Cloud Content Management in the folder titled "2023 Promotional Selection Process Lieutenant". - E. The 2023 Sergeant to Lieutenant Promotional Selection Process reference materials can be accessed by any member from any computer or phone with an internet connection. - F. Members can access the reference materials identified in Attachment A and the D.C.
-Code identified within this circular using the following URL: 2023 Promotional Process Resources Lieutenant - G. Members who choose to access the files are responsible for the safety and security of the information contained therein. - Members shall not permit non-MPD personnel to view or access 2023 Sergeant to Lieutenant promotional process reference materials located on "The Box".
+- Α. All phases of the 2023 Officer to Sergeant Promotional Selection Process shall be comprised of items generated from the materials provided below as well as in Attachment A. - All MPD Directives are available using the MPDC Inside page via B. Directives Online. - C. As an alternative, members may access non-law enforcement sensitive directives using MPD's public website: https://mpdc.dc.gov/page/directivespublic-release - D. The reference materials identified in Attachment A and the D.C.
+Code identified herein are available via "The Box" Cloud Content Management in the folder titled "2023 Promotional Selection Process - Sergeant". - E. The 2023 Officer to Sergeant Promotional Selection Process reference materials can be accessed by any member from any computer or phone with an internet connection. - F. Members can access the reference materials identified in Attachment A and the D.C.
+Code identified within this circular using the following URL: 2023 Promotional Process Resources - Sergeant

-- 2. Members shall not share or disseminate law enforcement sensitive directives or materials without the permission of the Chief of Police, or his or her designee. - 3.
-Members who experience any difficulties accessing the Box shall send an email to mpd.testing@dc.gov requesting assistance.
-The inbox is monitored from 0700 through 1600 hours Monday through Friday. - H. Any modifications to the reference materials listed herein will be announced via teletype and simultaneously updated within this circular.
-Members will be responsible for such reference materials not as originally published.

-1. Members shall not use MPD resources to print any reference materials.
+- G. Members who choose to access the files are responsible for the safety and security of the information contained therein. - Members shall not permit non-MPD personnel to view or access 2023 Officer to Sergeant promotional process reference materials located on "The Box". - 2.
+Members shall not share or disseminate law enforcement sensitive directives or materials without the permission of the Chief of Police, or his or her designee. - 3.
+Members who experience any difficulties accessing "The Box" shall send an email to mpd.testing@dc.gov requesting assistance.
+The inbox is monitored from 0700 through 1600 hours Monday through Friday. - Any modifications to the reference materials listed herein will be announced via teletype and simultaneously updated within this circular.
+Members will be responsible for such reference materials not as originally published. - I. Members shall not use MPD resources to print any reference materials.

-Reference Materials for the Sergeant to Lieutenant Promotional Selection Process
+Reference Materials for the Officer to Sergeant Promotional Selection Process

-1. The MPD specific publications listed in Attachment A of this circular.

-• Reference materials identified in Attachment A are available on MPD's homepage (i.e., MPDC Inside) via Directives Online.

-2. The following sections of District of Columbia Criminal Law and Procedure as of July 3, 2023:
+- 1. The MPD specific publications listed in Attachment A of this circular. - Reference materials identified in Attachment A are available on MPD's homepage (i.e., MPDC Inside) via Directives Online. - 2.
+The following sections of District of Columbia Criminal Law and Procedure as of July 3, 2023:

-Title 5 (Police; Firefighters; Medical Examiner; and Forensic Sciences): § 5-115.01; § 5-117.05; § 5-119.02; § 5-119.09; § 5-119.13; § 5-119.17; § 5-123.02; § 5-125.01; § 5-125.02; § 5-125.03; § 5-127.04; § 5-127.05; § 5-129.51; § 5-132.02; § 5-133.21; § 5-331.02; § 5-331.03; § 5-331.04; § 5-331.05; § 5-331.07; § 5-331.08; § 5-331.09; § 5-331.10; § 5-331.11; § 5-331.14; § 5-331.16; § 5-333.04; § 5-333.05; § 5-337.01; § 5-1107.
+Title 5 (Police; Firefighters; Medical Examiner; and Forensic Sciences): § 5-115.01; § 5-117.05; § 5-119.02; § 5-123.02; § 5-125.01; § 5-125.02; § 5-125.03; § 5-127.04; § 5-127.05; § 5-129.51; § 5-132.02; § 5-331.02; § 5-331.03; § 5-331.04; § 5-331.05; § 5-331.07; § 5-331.08; § 5-331.09; § 5-331.10; § 5-331.11; § 5-331.16; § 5-333.04; § 5-333.05; § 5-337.01; § 5-1107.